 The Leica M8 and the Olympus PEN-F are two enthusiast cameras that were revealed to the public, respectively, in September 2006 and January 2016.
-The M8 is a rangefinder-style mirrorless, while the PEN-F is a mirrorless interchangeable lens camera.
+The M8 is a rangefinder-focusing mirrorless, while the PEN-F is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-H (M8) and a Four Thirds (PEN-F) sensor.
 The Leica has a resolution of 10.4 megapixels, whereas the Olympus provides 20.2 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.